Contact us for more questions

 At its first meeting, the Youth Council adopted the rules of procedure that define the roles of its members and the procedures for decision-making.
 You will receive inputs from us for these rules of procedure, which were developed together with young people.
 These rules define how votes are taken and how many members are needed to make a decision.

 In the General Assembly and Executive Board meetings, two representatives of the Youth Council participate as observers in an advisory role.
 This means that you can participate in all discussions, but you do not have formal voting rights.
 However, since votes are rarely taken and consensus is usually sought, this is not of such great importance in practice.

-There is no obligation to attend a certain number of EUSALP events.
-If you are part of the Youth Council, you are required to attend the EUSALP Youth Council meetings, which are held two to three times a year, either virtually or physically.
+The only obligation applies to the team building event which is very important for the cohesion of the group.
+Beside this, there is no obligation to attend a certain number of EUSALP events.
+If you are part of the Youth Council, you are required to attend the EUSALP Youth Council meetings, which are held four to five times a year, either virtually or physically.
 If you are unable to attend a meeting due to other commitments, let us and the other participants know early enough, and coordinate with the other Youth Council members in advance and then again afterwards.

 In addition, two representatives of the Youth Council may attend the General Assembly meeting, which is held in November or December of each year, and the meetings of the Executive Board, which usually meets three times a year.
 The Youth Council decides which young people will represent its views at these meetings.
 All Youth Council members are welcome to attend the EUSALP Annual Forum, the main event of the EUSALP year, usually held in November or December.
 They can also participate in Action Group-specific events that are of interest to them, for example in the fields of education, mobility or environmental protection.
 Finally, Youth Council members can also participate in the EUSALP Youth Camp and further youth-specific events.